leftyyyyyy/upload-frontend/README.md

 # Demo link:

 Please be patient when you upload a big file.
 It can take up to a minute to upload and calculate the statistics.
+(This is the same amount of time it took when I uploaded a big file manually to S3 so its possible network latency with S3 will have an effect)

 http://159.89.87.179:8080/#/